 Biopharmaceutical Manufacturing and Regulatory Affairs Graduate Certificate

 The Biopharmaceutical Manufacturing and Regulatory Affairs Graduate Certificate in Temple University’s School of Pharmacy provides a foundation in the regulations that govern development and production in the biotechnology industry.
-Offered part-time through the School of Pharmacy’s Regulatory Affairs and Quality Assurance (RAQA) graduate program, this 12-credit-hour graduate certificate is designed to fit your professional schedule, with classes offered at Temple’s Fort Washington campus.
-In addition, it can be completed pre- or post-master’s, with the option to apply credits toward the Master of Science in Regulatory Affairs and Quality Assurance.
+Offered part-time through the School of Pharmacy’s Regulatory Affairs and Quality Assurance (RAQA) graduate program, this 12-credit, pre-master's graduate certificate is designed to fit your professional schedule, with classes offered at Temple’s Fort Washington campus.
+In addition, students have the option to apply credits toward the Master of Science in Regulatory Affairs and Quality Assurance.

 With a focus on real-world biopharmaceutical regulations, this certificate is ideal for those with a bachelor’s degree in biochemistry, biology, chemistry, physics or a health-related discipline, or those who currently work in related industries.
 The Biopharmaceutical Manufacturing and Regulatory Affairs Graduate Certificate can help you advance your existing career or create new professional opportunities.